safal2000/Capstone/docs/product.rst

 .. autoclass:: product.admin.ProductAdmin
    :members:

-   This class is used to allow the admin to edit certain aspects of the product information such as the title, the price, and the quantity of a product.

    :ivar list_display: A tuple specifying the fields to display in the admin list view.
 By default, it includes 'title', 'price', and 'quantity'.